simondotm/beeb-vsc/README.md

 - You can manually remove tasks if you wish

-The only properties that are managed by the extension are the `isBuildCommand` and `isTestCommand`, so these are subject to modification.
+The only property that is managed by the extension is `Group -> Kind`, so this is subject to modification.
-Note also that the commandline argument for the task marked as `isTestCommand` is managed by the extension, and updates whenever a new build target is selected.
+Note also that the commandline argument for the test task is managed by the extension, and updates whenever a new build target is selected.

 ## Command Line format
 Due to constraints in the way that Visual Studio Code handles tasks, BeebVSC tasks must be executed as single arguments to a shell such as `"cmd.exe"`.

 ## Linux/Mac support
-There is none, but its probably quite feasible to get it working.
+The installation is for Windows by default, but its quite feasible to get it working for Linux and MacOS.
+Primarily this is done by changing the settings for `"beebvsc.assembler"` and `"beebvsc.emulator"`.

 # Release notes